Erruar/RTSS-CLI/README.md

 2. Open the project in Visual Studio.
 3. Build the solution.

+#### If something went wrong
+1. Download VisualCPPDLLs.zip archive from release
+2. Unpack dlls in it near main app

 ### Usage

 Run the application from the command line with the necessary arguments to customize the RTSS OSD.
 Here are some example commands: